Mailing AddressSouth Carolina Equestrian

-Among some of her many coaching highlights at South Carolina, Major guided the equestrian team to two overall national championships (2005, 2007) and three straight Hunt Seat national championships (2005, 2006, 2007).
+Among some of her many coaching highlights at South Carolina, Major guided the equestrian team to three overall national championships (2005, 2007, 2015) and three straight Hunt Seat national championships (2005, 2006, 2007).
 She also led the Gamecocks to back-to-back SEC Championships in 2013 and 2014, as the equestrin team is the only team in South Carolina history to win consecutive SEC titles.

 During the 2011-2012 season, the Gamecocks upset two No. 1 teams during the season en route to capturing the 2012 Southern Equestrian Championship.

 Major is the primary coach for the Gamecocks' Equitation on the Flat team.

 Like head coach Boo Major, Western coach Ruth Sorrel is a Gamecock alum, and was a former-student athlete at the University of South Carolina.
 Sorrel graduated from the Darla Moore School of Business in 2000.